Aaron98990/ways-of-the-game/law-changes.md

 ## Changes I want

+I focus on agreeable changes, not my whacky ones.

 Law 3.7 If a ball is going into the goal and the interference does not prevent a defending player playing the ball, the goal is awarded ~~if the ball enters the goal (even if contact was made with the ball)~~ unless the interference was by the attacking team.
+(Also, similar change for Law 10.1)
 - [The outside agent (spectator) enters the field of play and denies the goal.
 The restart should be a dropped ball for the goalkeeper under current Laws.
 The Laws should allow the referee to award an goal here.](https://www.youtube.com/watch?v=5jaJKgk4g1M)
 - [The outside agent (dog) enters the field of play and denies the goal.](https://www.tiktok.com/@refsneedlovetoo/video/7273264932186017066)
 - This would apply to a non-players (subs, team officials, etc.) of the defending team and outside agents.
 Don't come at me with the "purity" of the ball entering the goal.
 The spectator or non-player of the defending team broke the "purity" of the game by entering the field of play then interfering with play.
 A RC to a non-player has minimal/no effect on the game and a player can miss a penalty.